evovch/ACCULINNA_go4_user_library/README.md

 The first step of the analysis.
 Only reads raw data and extracts raw messages without mapping them to any detector.
 This step is able to produce a ROOT tree with unpacked raw messages (together with raw words) to be processed by any software.

-### Monitoring
+### Repacking

-More correctly should be called 'Repacking'.
 The second step of the analysis.
 Looks into the setup configuration and produces a ROOT tree ...

 ### Learn